chromium/chromium/docs/dangling_ptr.md

 # Dangling Pointer Detector

-Dangling pointers are not a problem unless they are dereferenced and used.
-However, they are a source of UaF bugs and highly discouraged unless you are 100% confident that they are never dereferenced after the pointed-to objects are freed.
+Dangling pointers are not a problem unless they are subsequently dereferenced and/or used for other purposes.
+Proving that pointers are unused has turned out to be difficult in general, especially in face of future modifications to the code.
+Hence, they are a source of UaF bugs and highly discouraged unless you are able to ensure that they can never be used after the pointed-to objects are freed.

 See also the [Dangling Pointers Guide](./dangling_ptr_guide.md) for how to fix cases where dangling pointers occur.